WiloJC/MathsOfBees/README.md

 ### Code

-The script contains functions written in R to generate the time series representing the network assembly.
+The script `funktionen.R` functions to generate the degree and strength dynamics of the network assembly.